ythirion/tech-radar-hugo/readme.md

 # Tech radar
+You can play with a version of the radar deployed on netlify [here](https://tech-radar-hugo.netlify.app/)

 ## What ?

 The Radar is a document that sets out the changes that are currently interesting regarding software development.